-I'm Fat, And I'll Wear Whatever The Hell I Want - SHESAID United States
+I'm Fat, And I'll Wear Whatever The Hell I Want - SHE'SAID'

 So the next time you get the urge to stifle a giggle or cast a judgmental stare at a fat person hanging out in clothes they clearly feel awesome in, take a second and ask yourself if you want to be the kind of jerk who makes someone feel awful just because they have a body that makes you uncomfortable.
 And instead of saying something ugly, evaluate what ugly thing exists inside you to make you think it in the first place.

-Comment: Have you ever wanted to wear something but felt like you couldn’t?
+Comment: Have you ever wanted to wear something but felt like you couldn’t because of your body type?